 Zanzibar in February

-Highlights: February’s major highlight is the Sauti za Busara Music Festival, which takes place in and around Stone Town’s Old Fort each year.
-Over four frenetic days, some of Africa’s best musicians rock the crowds with a mix of African jazz, pop and local taarab beats.
-It’s a wonderful time to be in Stone Town, but bear in mind that the old quarter is much busier than usual and accommodation can be harder to find.
+- February’s major highlight is the Sauti za Busara Music Festival, which takes place in and around Stone Town’s Old Fort each year.
+Over four frenetic days, some of Africa’s best musicians rock the crowds with a mix of African jazz, pop, and local taarab beats.
+It’s a wonderful time to be in Stone Town but bear in mind that the old quarter is much busier than usual and accommodation can be harder to find.
 For divers, the southern sites are at their absolute best in February, especially the coral reefs of Mafia’s Chole Bay.

-Disadvantages: February is an excellent month to be in Zanzibar, but if you struggle with the heat then May to September may be better.
+- February is an excellent month to be in Zanzibar, but if you struggle with the heat, then May to September may be better.
 Swimming with the whale sharks is still possible off Mafia, but the deeper dive sites are usually too rough for safe access.
-The kaskasi may be lessening, but sand erosion and washed up seaweed can still be an issue along beaches on the northeast.
+The kaskazi may be lessening, but sand erosion and washed-up seaweed can still be an issue along beaches in the northeast.